adimiko/TransactionalBox/documentation/docs/introduction.md

 </div>

 1. Inbox gets messages from transport and adds to storage.
-2. In a separate process, Outbox will get messages and process them.
+2. In a separate process, Inbox will get messages and process them.
 3. Then processed messages are clean up.

 ## Terms